wmww/Pinecone/tutorials/4_structures_and_functions.md

 ## Types

-Since types for variables are implicit you usually don't have to specify them.
-The exception is when creating your own data structures and functions.
-When Types are always enclosed in {}.
+Since types for variables are implicit, you usually don't have to specify them.
+The exception is when creating your own data structures and functions, when types are always enclosed in {}.

 ## Data Structures